One suite, not ten plugins

 Velocity Network

 Install the Paper jar on participating backends and the Velocity jar on the proxy.
-Backends use unique server ids and the same shared network channel.

-- Cross-server PM routing
+- Group-local cross-server PM routing

 - Synced communication settings